 Each module begins with an assessment, and "For students who require intervention, use the online Are You Ready?
 Intervention."
-This assessment aligns concepts with the online Personal Math Trainer, which is intended to provide intervention through examples, step-by-step procedures and links to the textbook to build students' understanding.
-It also allows the student to print helpful materials.
-An example from Module 1 Personal Math Trainer covers comparing numbers and models beginning support.
+This assessment aligns concepts with the online Personal Math Trainer, which is intended to provide intervention through examples, step-by-step procedures, and links to the textbook to build students' understanding.
+It also allows the user to print helpful materials.
+An example from Module 1 Personal Math Trainer covers operations with fractions and models beginning support.
 If the student answers incorrectly, the Personal Math Trainer gives immediate feedback like, "Try again.
-Check the digits in the tens place again and compare."
+Multiply numerators and multiply denominators."
 When the "Are You Ready?" is completed, according to the teacher guide, it will "automatically prescribe a targeted, personalized intervention path" for students; however, evidence was unavailable relating to how an intervention path is determined.

-Throughout the materials, each module provides a "Ready to Go On?" quiz in the student edition, as well as "Leveled Module Quizzes" in the Teacher Edition, providing correlations to sixth-grade TEKS to assist in providing intervention support.
-In addition, these tools measure the content and process skills for sixth grade, as outlined in the TEKS and Mathematical Process Standards.
-However, it is important to note that the materials lack specificity related to the alignment to the sixth Grade TEKS and Mathematical Process Standards.
+Throughout the materials, each module provides a "Ready to Go On?" quiz in the Student Edition, as well as "Leveled Module Quizzes" in the Teacher Edition, providing correlations to 7th-grade TEKS to assist in providing intervention support.
+In addition, these tools measure the content and process skills for 7th grade, as outlined in the TEKS and Mathematical Process Standards.
+However, it is important to note that the materials lack specificity related to the alignment to the 7th Grade TEKS and Mathematical Process Standards.